CS-SI/Orekit/src/site/markdown/architecture/propagation.md

 * an `ElevationDetector`, which is triggered at raising or setting time of a satellite with respect to a ground point, taking atmospheric refraction into account and either constant elevation or ground mask when threshold elevation is azimuth-dependent,
-* an `ElevationExtremumDetector`, which is triggered at maximum (or minumum) satellite elevation with respect to a ground point,
+* an `ElevationExtremumDetector`, which is triggered at maximum (or minimum) satellite elevation with respect to a ground point,
 * an `AltitudeDetector` which is triggered when satellite crosses a predefined altitude limit and can be used to compute easily operational forecasts,